NACH Debit mandates can have frequencies ranging from intra-day to yearly, and also ad hoc.

 - Yearly (YEAR): One payment can be taken every year.
 All mandate variants.

 - Ad hoc (ADHO): Multiple payments can be taken every day.
 All mandate variants.
 This frequency is also known as "As and When Presented".
-NPCI imposes certain restrictions on usage of this frequency.
+NPCI imposes certain restrictions on usage of this frequency, in relation to the category code.

-LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on independent mandates (a mandate which is not linked to a LotusPay subscription).
+LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on mandates (if not linked to a LotusPay subscription).
 NPCI itself does not impose any such restrictions.
-However, each destination bank has its own policy on handling payments that fall outside of these intervals.
+However, each sponsor bank and destination bank has its own policy on handling payments that fall outside of these intervals.

 For example, suppose a customer has authorised a mandate which has a frequency of 'monthly'.
 Legally, the merchant should only charge this mandate once per month.
-Technically, however, the merchant can submit charge requests more frequently e.g. daily.
-Doing so will cause the request to fail (unless it is a resubmitted charge request for an earlier failed payment).
-This is because the customer's bank will see that the charge request is breaching the frequency condition as authorised by the customer in the mandate: the merchant is trying to take payments more frequently than the customer has authorised.
+Technically, however, the merchant can submit payment requests more frequently e.g. daily.
+Doing so will generally cause the request to fail (unless it is a resubmitted payment request for an earlier failed payment).
+This is because the customer's bank will see that the payment request is breaching the frequency condition: the merchant is trying to take payments more frequently than the customer has authorised in the mandate.

-Therefore, with independent mandates, the onus is on the merchant to ensure that they are honouring the frequency condition of the customer's mandate.
+Therefore, with ad hoc payments, it is the merchant's responsibility to ensure that they are honouring the frequency condition of the mandate.

 If you need to charge the customer at irregular intervals, you should ask the customer to authorise a frequency of 'Ad hoc'.